About Me

 This brings me to my point about languages: you can not truly understand a people and their culture without speaking their language.
 Just forget it: if you’re not willing to learn to speak to them in their native tongue, you’ll never really “get” them, I don’t care what else you do.
 You have to go to their country, actually live there for, at the very least, 6 months or a year, and actually be conversationally fluent in their language before you hit the ground there.
 This means you’ve got to get fluent on your own, without immersing yourself in-country.
 Before, without having a local friend who was a native speaker, this would have been nearly impossible.
 But now we have…THE INTERNET!
 Dum-dum-dum!!!

 You likely have very little idea of all the various resources out there that can help you learn even the most obscure language, let alone how to properly integrate them all into a system that you can use at home to effectively teach yourself to be conversationally fluent in any language you want.
-This is where I come in: I love this stuff, it’s my passion, I don’t even consider learning a new language “work”, and I’ve been teaching myself Spanish for the last 3 1/2 years, and Japanese for the past few months.
+This is where I come in: I love this stuff, it’s my passion, I don’t even consider learning a new language “work”, and I’ve been teaching myself Spanish for the last 9 years, and German off and on for the past 2.
 I’ve amassed a great deal of knowledge about how to do this–not just learn Spanish (though I do know a lot of specific information about that, as opposed to any other language), but how to learn any language on your own.

 There will be discussion, experimentation, practice, and tricks, tips, and resources you won’t find anywhere else because this will be the first place to discover and publish them (it could be you that figures something cool and new out, it could be me, honestly I don’t really care as long as it gets discovered and put out there for everyone to use).